Repairing broken edges

-We wanted to extend the ambition of the project beyond the site, and collaborated with Southwark and the local community to improve Commercial Way and make better connections to the Central Venture Park opposite our site.
+We wanted to extend the ambition of the project beyond the site and collaborated with Southwark and the local community to improve Commercial Way and make better connections to the Central Venture Park opposite our site.
+We unlocked the potential of the site by changing the alignment of Cronin Street, the road that divided the two sites on the Estate.

-The key design move that unlocked the potential of the project was to change the alignment of Cronin Street, the road that divided our two sites.
-We placed the new road on the axis of the park and arranged taller buildings on either side to form a gateway into the estate.
+We placed the new road on the axis of the park and arranged taller buildings on either side to form an entrance gateway.
 The blocks are set back from the pavement to provide a new public space with tree planting along the street.
-The road junction is raised and a new pedestrian crossing connects this space directly to the park entrance.
+The road junction is raised, and a new pedestrian crossing connects this space directly to the park entrance.

 Inside the blocks new play and activity areas link to communal gardens to allow existing residents to share in the benefits of the new development.
 To make the new homes affordable to live in we designed them to reduce energy demand, collecting solar power from the roofs and using a District Heating System for hot water and space heating.